sathify/CCSS/README.md

 Isolation is more important that trying to reuse too much code across components as it can increase dependences and tight coupling.
 Eventually making the CSS less manageable.

 ##### Composable
-Definition from [wikipedia](http://en.wikipedia.org/wiki/Composability)- A highly composable system provides recombinant components that can be selected and assembled in various combinations to satisfy specific user requirements.
+Definition from [wikipedia](http://en.wikipedia.org/wiki/Composability)- a highly composable system provides recombinant components that can be selected and assembled in various combinations to satisfy specific user requirements.

 When authoring CSS in a way that aims to reduce the amount of time spent on writing and editing CSS, one should think of it in a way to spend more time changing HTML classes on elements for modifying or adding styles.
 It is much easier for all developers to author css when it is similar to assembling lego blocks than to fight the CSS war.
-CSS classes are the building blocks which is used to compose styles.
+CSS classes are the building blocks which should be used to compose styles.

 ##### Documentation
 Most people assume CSS is self-explanatory which is not the case most times.
 CSS components must be documented clearly which describes how they should be used and what it does.